 2. Identification of Government-Owned Property

 Each Responsible Department is responsible for identifying, marking, and recording Government-Owned Property promptly upon receipt.
-The PMO will furnish plates or tags for attachment to the Property.
+The PMO will furnish tags for attachment to the Property.
 The Property remains so identified as long as it remains in the custody, possession or control of the University.

 In addition, all Federal-Government-Owned Property will be tagged by the PMO as “Property of U.S. Government”.
-If the Property prohibits tagging because of the size or nature of the item, items should still be assigned a tag number and be recorded in the Fixed Asset database.
+If the Property prohibits tagging because of the size or nature of the item, items will still be assigned a tag number and be recorded in the Fixed Asset database.
 Significant components of a modular unit should be individually tagged.

 3. Property Acquired Under Grants and Contracts

 During the period of a grant or contract, the Principal Investigator (P.I.) determines the utilization of Property acquired, ensuring that it is in accordance with the contract and only used for the purpose for which it was designed.
-Current needs will be reviewed so that excess items may be identified and reported to OGCSR.
+Current needs will be reviewed so that excess items may be identified and reported to Research Office.
 Federal agencies retain the authority to define the use and transfer status of Government-Owned Property.

 Reports on Capitalized Property acquired through grants or contracts are available from the PMO on an ad hoc basis -- based upon correct coding within the Fixed Asset records.